Using Automation Logs

 Toggling Time Preferences

-Use the gear icon to see the timestamp for each sub-action in local time, UTC, or time passed relative to the start of the run.
+Use the time button to see the timestamp for each sub-action in local time, UTC, or time passed relative to the start of the run.

 Using Logs When Previewing Tests